 The more specific you can get about your interests, the stronger your application will be.
-If you're considering earning your masters degree in communications, it will help to pinpoint a particular interest such as broadcast journalism; if you're applying for a PhD in English, try to identify a focus such as 19th-century American literature.
+For example, if you're applying for a PhD in English, try to identify a focus such as 19th-century American literature.
 If you don't yet have a clear sense of what you would like to concentrate on, take some time to meditate on the topic and hold off on applications till you feel confident about your choice.

-Though you may not want to start thinking already about what comes after grad school (getting there in the first place seems stressful enough), this question could prove the most crucial when deciding whether or not to return to school.
-Research your chosen area and contact professors or other knowledgeable advisors about what you'll actually be able to do with your degree after graduation.
+Though you may not want to start thinking already about what comes after grad school. this question could prove the most crucial when deciding whether or not to return to school.
+Research what you'll actually be able to do with your degree after graduation.

 Some fields are a no-brainer: Law, business and medicalschools attract so many applicants because they provide solid promises of careers after graduation.
 The PhD track often leads to a career in academia (though academic jobs are growing increasingly few and far between in proportion to the number of doctoral candidates).
 Other fields provide less career certainty: An MFA in fiction writing or a master's degree in art history promises to be intellectually enriching but may offer limited practical returns.

-If you've recently come into an inheritance or your trust fund is burning a hole in your pocket, you can skip this question.
+If your trust fund is burning a hole in your pocket, you can skip this question.
 For the rest of us, the financial repercussions of attending graduate school will have an impact on the decision to return.
 While most PhD programs are fully funded—and might also grant you a stipend to cover living expenses–master's programs offer less financial assistance and often require taking out student loans to cover your tuition and/or the cost of living.